Fa3ris/nand2tetris/README.md

 ```
 DMux(in) on MSB of sel
     if 0 then
-        y1 = a-b-c-d
+        y1 = in is directed to either a, b, c or d
     else
-        y2 = e-f-g- h
+        y2 = in is directed to either e, f, g or h

 DMux4(y1) on 2 LSB of sel
     if 00
-        output on a
+        in is directed to a
     else if 01
-        output on b
+        in is directed to b
     else if 10
-        output on c
+        in is directed to c
     else
-        output on d
+        in is directed to d

 DMux4(y2) on 2 LSB of sel
     if 00
-        output on e
+        in is directed to e
     else if 01
-        output on f
+        in is directed to f
     else if 10
-        output on g
+        in is directed to g
     else
-        output on h
+        in is directed to h
 ```
 # Project 2